 How to Make Coconut Water Taste Better

 Are you tired of how the coconut water tastes?
 Yes, you know how to make your own coconut water.
 But do you want to add a new taste to your coconut water?
 Well, let’s try something new!

-People try adding different things in the coconut water.
-Most of the people love adding fruit juices(like orange, pineapple juices) in the coconut water.
+People try adding different things to the coconut water.
+Most people love adding fruit juices(like orange, and pineapple juices) in coconut water.

 Coconut Water And Coconut Milk, Are Both the Same?
 Definitely Not!

-The juice spotted into an immature coconut is coconut water.
+The juice spotted in an immature coconut is coconut water.
 On the other hand, we get coconut milk from a mature coconut.
 We obtain coconut milk from the white portion inside a coconut.
-You can use coconut milk in tour meals and drinks.
+You can use coconut milk in your meals and drinks.

 The shredded coconut is added with water and is left to soak.
 Then the coconut and the white liquid (milk) are separated by straining.
 Then we get the white milk as our coconut milk.

 Coconut water contains fewer calories, whereas coconut milk provides more calories.
 The taste is different too.
 Coconut water tastes a bit sweet and salty, and coconut milk is creamy.
 Both are delicious.